ShenghaoLin/Multi-Paxo-Chat-System/README.md

 # Multi-Paxo-Chat-System

+# How to Use

+Run replica seperately: python replica.py $replica_id
+And then there are 3 commands you can use: "Start", "Kill me" and "Skip slot".
+(Plese only use Start command after start all the replicas!)

+Run replica in batch mode: python replica_batch.py

+Run client seperately: python client.py $client_name
+(clients should have different names)

+Run client in batch mode: python client_batch.py

+# Update Log

+Update: Replica can run seperately, during which time termination and skipping slots work.
+It seems to the only thing left is to test the performance in message loss mode.

 TODO: Run replicas seperately; Create functions to control terminating replicas; Create Skipped slot error trigger.

 Update: Skipped slot recovery supported